fenago/learn-java-12-programming/lab_guide/Lab_16.md

 think about it.

 It allowed programmers to write more lines of code without thinking much about the optimization.
-But tradition and many books about programming continued to call for it, and some programmers still worry about their code performance, more so than the results it produces.
+But tradition and many courses about programming continued to call for it, and some programmers still worry about their code performance, more so than the results it produces.
 It is easier to follow the tradition than to break away from it.
 That is why programmers